 It’s hard to focus when your phone is buzzing every thirty seconds.
 Managing exam anxiety often starts with reclaiming your attention.
 Using simple meditation techniques can help calm your nervous system and keep you grounded.

-If you hit a wall of panic—maybe you see a practice question that looks like Greek—try the 5-4-3-2-1 grounding exercise.
+If you hit a wall of panic when a practice question looks like Greek, try the 5-4-3-2-1 grounding exercise.
 Find five things you can see, four you can touch, three you can hear, two you can smell, and one you can taste.
-It yanks your brain out of "fight or flight" mode and puts you back in the room.
-And remember: doomscrolling isn't a "break."
-It just spikes your cortisol and leaves you more drained than before.
+It shifts your brain out of "fight or flight" mode and brings you back to the present.
+Remember that doomscrolling is not a break.
+It spikes your cortisol and leaves you more drained than before.

 Creating a Sustainable Study Routine

-The "perfectionism trap" is real.
-We set impossible goals—like "I'm going to study for 14 hours straight"—and then feel like failures when we inevitably burn out by noon.
-That's not effective university stress management; it's a recipe for disaster.
+The perfectionism trap is real.
+We set impossible goals, such as studying for 14 hours straight, and then feel like failures when we burn out by noon.
+This is not effective university stress management; it is unsustainable.

 Instead, try time management that actually allows you to breathe.
 Use the Pomodoro technique (25 minutes of work, 5 minutes of rest) to keep your brain fresh.
 Most importantly, set a "hard stop" time.
 At 9:00 PM (or whenever works for you), close the laptop.
 Go see a friend, call your family, or watch a show.
 Social connection is a biological necessity, not a distraction.